-Though Hawaii’s exciting humpback whale season doesn’t “officially” start until December/January, some whales start their visit sooner.
-I’m convinced that some whales don’t have calendars.
-It’s quite possible that there are whales swimming towards Hawaii right now.
-So, it’s time to kick off our annual contest to predict the first humpback whale sighting of the 2019/2020 season!
+Though the beginning of Hawaii’s humpback whale season doesn’t generally start until December/January, some whales still don’t have calendars (haha!) and so they arrive earlier.
+In fact, it’s possible that some whales are on their way to Hawaii right now.
+Therefore, it’s time to kick off our 11th annual contest to predict the first humpback whale sighting of the 2020/2021 season!

-Here’s how this easy and fun little contest works:
+Here’s how this fun and easy little contest works:

 - Pick the earliest date you think the first whale sighting will be this year.
-Enter your prediction in the comments for this blog post.
+Enter your prediction in the comment section, which is at the bottom of this blog post.
 (Sorry, but we can’t accept guesses emailed to us or comments on Facebook.
 If you are reading this article on email, go to this post page to enter your comment.)

-- When entering your comment, you must use a valid email address so that we can contact you when/if your prediction is correct.
-Note that your email address will not be visible on the comment.
+- When entering your comment, you must use a valid email address in the email field so that we can contact you when/if your prediction is correct.
+Note that your email address will not be visible with the comment.

 - When entering your comment, you can leave the URL/website field empty.
 That’s an optional field for you to use if you have your own website.

 - Note: if you are a first-time commenter, your comment will first go into moderation.
-It may take us up to 12 hours to be alerted to it in order to approve it.
-Then it will display.
+It may up to 12 hours for us to be alerted.
+Once we’re alerted to it, we will approve it, then it will display.

-- The closest prediction without going over will win bragging rights and the prize.
+- The closest prediction without going over will win bragging rights and the small prize.

 - In the event of a tie, we will randomly select a winner from the tied predictions.